 Cincinnati is Ohio’s third largest city, with a population around 300,000, which is down from 500,000 in 1960.
 Over the last half of the 20th century there was a steady stream of middle to upper middle-class residents leaving the urban core for the outlying suburbs.
 There are roughly 100,000 rental units within the city limits, with the vacancy rate usually hovering around 10%, so finding a place here shouldn’t be much tougher than finding something red at a Reds game.

 How much will it cost?

 Good news!
 Cincinnati’s average rental costs are very reasonable, with 1-bedroom units ranging from $650-$700 a month.
 Expect to pay $850-$900 for a 2-BR, and $1300 a month should get you a single family, 2-BR home.
-The cheap cost of living means more money left over for Oktoberfest-Zinzinnati, the biggest, beeriest, brautwurstiest celebration of its kind in the country!
+The inexpensive cost of living means more money left over for Oktoberfest-Zinzinnati, the biggest, beeriest, brautwurstiest celebration of its kind in the country!